Skip to content

 1870s China head doll Spill Curl hairstyle of curls on forehead and spilling down the back of the neck

-1870s China head doll Currier & Ives hairstyle
+1870s China head doll Currier & Ives hairstyle with bangs

 1870s China head doll Currier & Ives hairstyle with bangs, some have details like a headband on this Parian doll

-1880s China head doll Highland Mary ABG
+1880s China head doll ABG Highland Mary hairstyle

 1890s China head doll Low Brow hairstyle is most common style of this era, all over curls blonde or black hair